Underrout/smw-project-template/README.md

 Note that you can keep Lunar Helper open while you're working on stuff so you don't have to reopen it whenever you want to build your ROM.

-**Note that if UberASMTool runs into an error during Lunar Helper's Build process, Lunar Helper will currently not terminate the Build process and act like the Build succeeded erroneously.
-This is due to UberASMTool always indicating success upon exit, even if there were errors during its insertion process.
-This may be remedied in a future version of UberASMTool.**

 ## Using git (optional)